Centre for Doctoral Training in Connected Electronic and Photonic Systems

 Scholarships (independent of the Centre) are available.
 Deadlines and eligibility criteria differ depending on the funding body.
 Further details:

-Funding for OS students - University of Cambridge
+Funding for Overseas students - UCL

-Funding for OS students - UCL
+Funding for Overseas students - University of Cambridge

 Equality and diversity